Healthcare Business Sales in South Florida

 Such issues must be delicately negotiated and handled with care before it becomes a problem.
 Buyers must understand that it is not standard in the industry for such individuals (particularly if they are actual caregivers) to sign non-compete agreements.

-Transferring the Goodwill of the Healthcare Company Being Sold
+Transferring the Goodwill of the Healthcare Company Sales

 When a healthcare company such as a physical therapy center gets all their referrals from the seller-owner’s fishing buddies, buyers will justifiably wonder what will happen when the seller is no longer there!
 When the seller-owner himself or herself is the main way that the business procures patients, then an arrangement has to be made to give the buyer peace of mind that the business will continue to procure those patients.

 Seller May Stay Longer to Help Buyer Transfer Patients After The Sale